K-Kielak/teyered/README.md

     <img src="readme_images/eye_normalization.png">
 </p>

-As seen in the above photo, we can clearly notice how half closed gives a smaller area compared to ground truth.
+As seen in the above photo, we can clearly notice how half closed detected points give a smaller area compared to model ("ground truth").
 This can be done on any face angle using the rotation and translation vectors we obtained, thus accounting for all types of head movements.
+The corners should theoretically be at the same place for both types of points, but this is not achieved because of accuracy of head pose estimation and face model being too generic.

 * **TODO:** Fix the way coordinates are stored and optimize `face_model.txt`, as currently it's a very approximate model.

+## 3D visualization software

+Currently we're using `pyqtgraph`to plot the 3D visualizations.
+This python library uses OpenGL for 3D object rendering and the application itself is a Qt app.
+However, there's a known bug (descibred <a href="">here</a>) which basically means that on some devices (like Macs) we can only use 1/4th of the display.

 ## Example logic flow